Morgaroth/the-task/Readme.md

 * zio - because I'm more familiar with ZIO syntax than with cats-effect's one.
 * circe
 * circe-json-schema - maybe not the famous lib for schema validation, but compatible with circe, that helps
+* better-files - for nicer syntax for java's File

 Running
 ===